bencardoen/DataCurator.jl/README.md

 ```

 ###### Notes
-- I get read/write errors, but the files exits:
+- You get read/write errors, but the files exist:
     If you run into issues with files or directories not found, this is because the Singularity container by default has **no access except to your $HOME directory**.
 Use
     ```
     singularity run -B /scratch image.sif ...